-max-rsa-exponent-size The maximum RSA exponent size, in bits, that will be accepted when validating.
+- max-rsa-exponent-size The maximum RSA exponent size, in bits, that will be accepted when validating.
 Valid values are 35 to 4096 bits.
-The default zero (0) is also accepted and is equivalent to 4096.

-prefetch When a query is received for cached data which is to expire shortly, named can refresh the data from the authoritative server immediately, ensuring that the cache always has an answer available.
+The default zero (0) is also accepted and is equivalent to 4096. - prefetch When a query is received for cached data which is to expire shortly, named can refresh the data from the authoritative server immediately, ensuring that the cache always has an answer available.

-The prefetch specifies the the "trigger" TTL value at which prefetch of the current query will take place: when a cache record with a lower TTL value is encountered during query processing, it will be refreshed.
+The prefetch specifies the "trigger" TTL value at which prefetch of the current query will take place: when a cache record with a lower TTL value is encountered during query processing, it will be refreshed.
 Valid trigger TTL values are 1 to 10 seconds.
-Setting a trigger TTL to zero disables prefetch.
+Values larger than 10 seconds will be silently reduced to 10.
+Setting a trigger TTL to zero (0) causes prefetch to be disabled.
+The default trigger TTL is 2.

-An optional second argument can be used to set the smallest original TTL value that will be accepted for a record to be eligible for prefetching.
-The difference between the trigger TTL and the eligibility TTL must be at least 6 seconds.
+An optional second argument specifies the "eligibility" TTL: the smallest original TTL value that will be accepted for a record to be eligible for prefetching.
+The eligibility TTL must be at least six seconds longer than the trigger TTL; if it isn't, named will silently adjust it upward.
+The default eligibility TTL is 9.

-The default trigger and eligibility TTLs are 2 and 9, respectively.